-- What is the end-user's role in the recipient state?
+- What is the end-user's role in the country of final destination?
 Is the end-user part of the problem, or rather attempting to be part of the solution? - Is the end-user involved in the internal armed conflict or tensions? - Are there any relevant reports of such involvement?